 And more to the point – what is the source of my inspiration?

 These are the various forms it took!

-I sought God in prayer, as is my practice, and the word source came to me.
+I sought God in prayer, as is my practice, and the words ‘the source‘ came to me.

-I thought, it doesn’t really matter about the trauma, because, at the end of the day, all the struggle and striving, forced me to consider what my strength and purpose was.
+I realised that the trauma I had worked through was of little importance, because, at the end of the day, all the struggle and striving, forced me to consider what my strength and purpose was.

 And as I look at all the ups and downs and discrepancies and lack of permanent style within my work, I realise that each painting has been driven by different ideas and thoughts, and that they are all valid in their own intent.
 I believe that is good, because different things speak to different people.